JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 <p style="text-align:center"><em>Table 3: Correct answer NLL on DCLM-CORE-CLEAN.
 Best results are underlined.</em></p>

-In an attempt to further mitigate these issues, we report downstream correct answer NLL in Table 3.
-While also an imperfect metric, the trend holds: TerRIFIC finds sizable performance improvements at both scales.
+We also report correct answer NLL on DCLM-CORE-CLEAN in Table 3.
+The trend holds: TerRIFIC finds sizable performance improvements at both scales.

 ## Qualitative Results